 Who enforces the New Jersey Law Against Discrimination?

 The Division on Civil Rights (DCR) in the New Jersey Department of Law and Public Safety is the state agency charged with enforcement of the Law Against Discrimination.
 A student or parent may file a complaint directly with the Superior Court of New Jersey, without first filing with the Division on Civil Rights or the school.
 So, for school staff, it should be obvious at this point that they are charged with the affirmative responsibility to provide students with the opportunity to receive an education in an environment that is free from discrimination and bias.
-School staff are dealing with so much more than “just bullying.”
+School staff is dealing with so much more than “just bullying.”
 They must protect their students from acts of harassment, intimidation, bullying, discrimination. and self-harm.

 This is all easier said than done.
 But not impossible.
 Every barrier can be spanned by a bridge.